 Canon 1000D vs G1X Mark II

-The Canon EOS 1000D (called Canon XS in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were revealed to the public, respectively, in June 2008 and February 2014.
+The Canon EOS 1000D (called Canon XS in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were announced, respectively, in June 2008 and February 2014.
 The 1000D is a DSLR, while the G1X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (1000D) and an 1.5-inch (G1X Mark II) sensor.
-The 1000D has a resolution of 10.1 megapixel, whereas the G1X Mark II provides 13 MP.
+The 1000D has a resolution of 10.1 megapixels, whereas the G1X Mark II provides 13 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is considerably smaller (30 percent) than the Canon 1000D.
 In this context, it is worth noting that neither the 1000D nor the G1X Mark II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens built in, whereas the 1000D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1000D and their specifications in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon 1000D»||126 mm||98 mm||65 mm||502 g||500||n||Jun 2008||449||Canon 1000D|